 Try these suggestions!

-When I first started Twitter in 2008, I wasn't ready to use my real name.
-I used Capt_Red my Second Life persona (it just wasn't done early on in the Interwebs) but a year later, after the NECC in DC (now ISTE) conference, I had a professional transparency epiphany and claimed my Twitter name @GwynethJones.
+When I first started Twitter in 2008, I wasn't ready to use my real name (it just wasn't done early on in the Interwebs) we were all scared about stalkers.
+I used Capt_Red my Second Life persona but a year later, after the NECC (now ISTE) in DC conference, I had a professional transparency epiphany and claimed my Twitter name @GwynethJones.
 But I led with the my new brand name - The Daring Librarian (you can change this part at any time) with my @RealName below it.